 Find your source system in the list on the Source Data page and click the three dots for More, then click Mapping.

-Here, you can search or filter by mapping status or date changed and review mapping for each dimension and member connected to that source system.
-The number at the top of each dimension tab tells you how many dimensions are unmapped.
+Here, you can review or set mapping rules, search or filter by mapping status or date changed, and review mapping for each dimension member connected to that source system.
+The number at the top of each tab tells you how many dimension members are unmapped.

 Edit mapping

-When mapping a dimension, you can use a many-to-one or one-to-one mapping strategy to organize your data in Cube for effective reporting and planning.
+When mapping a dimension member, you can use a many-to-one or one-to-one mapping strategy to organize your data in Cube for effective reporting and planning.
 Alternatively, you can choose to ignore dimensions that don't have associated data.

 Many-to-one mapping or one-to-one mapping

-If the Cube dimension already exists, like in many-to-one mapping setup, type the name into the dropdown or select it from the list:
+If the Cube dimension member already exists, like in a many-to-one mapping setup, type the name into the dropdown or select it from the list:

-To add a new dimension, like in a one-to-one mapping setup, select Add Dimension from the dropdown:
+To add a new dimension member, like in a one-to-one mapping setup, select Add Dimension from the dropdown:

-Name the dimensions and set the parent and rollup type if needed.
+Name the dimension members and set the parent and rollup type if needed.
 Then click Save.

-Ignored dimensions are those that haven't had data associated with them in the past and won't have data associated with them in the future.
-These dimensions don't need to be mapped to Cube Dimensions, saving you from creating a dimension just to complete an import.
+Ignored dimension members are those that haven't had data associated with them in the past and won't have data associated with them in the future.
+These dimensions don't need to be mapped to Cube dimensions, saving you from creating a dimension member just to complete an import.

-Ignore a dimension by selecting Ignore Dimension from the dropdown.
+Ignore a dimension member by selecting Ignore Dimension from the dropdown.

-If Cube finds data associated with an ignored dimension during a future sync with the source system, the dimension will automatically be updated to the unmapped status so it can be properly mapped before importing.
+If Cube finds data associated with an ignored dimension member during a future sync with the source system, the dimension will automatically be mapped according to your mapping rules or updated to the unmapped status so it can be properly mapped before importing.

 3. Click Save Mapping.
 You'll receive a confirmation message that the save has been completed.